-Swiss Water's operations may be negatively impacted in the event of a local or global outbreak of disease, such as the recent novel coronavirus, COVID-19, outbreak.
-Swiss Water may experience disruptions to its business operations if a significant number of its employees, or those of its customers or suppliers, are quarantined and unable to work.
-There may be significant disruptions and delays in our ongoing business or in the start-up procedures at our new facility, in Delta, BC.
+Swiss Water's operations have been impacted by the global COVID-19 pandemic and may continue to be impacted, in the event of a prolonged local or global outbreak of disease, including COVID-19 variants of concern.
+Swiss Water may experience disruptions to its business operations if a significant number of its employees, or those of its customers or suppliers, are asked to self-isolate and are unable to work.
+There may be significant disruptions and delays in our ongoing business or in the construction of the second production line at the new facility in Delta, BC.
+Significant disruptions in our ongoing business may impact our ability to generate cash flows from operations which in turn may impact our ability to pay our suppliers, employees and creditors.

-A pandemic may impact demand for our products and services and the capability of our supply chains.
+COVID-19 pandemic or any such variants may continue to impact demand for our products and services and the capability of our supply chains.
 It may also impact expected credit losses on our amounts due from customers and whether the entity continues to meet the criteria for hedge accounting.
 For example, if a hedged forecast transaction is no longer highly probable to occur, hedge accounting would be discontinued.